Skip to main content

 Alawites

 Alawites are an Arab ethnoreligious group who live primarily in the Levant region in West Asia and follow Alawism.
-A sect of Islam that splintered from early Shia as a ghulat branch during the ninth century, Alawites venerate Ali ibn Abi Talib, the "first Imam" in the Twelver school, as a manifestation of the divine essence.
-The group was founded by Ibn Nusayr during the 9th century, who was a disciple of the tenth Twelver Imam, Ali al-Hadi, and of the eleventh Twelver Imam, Hasan al-Askari.
+A distinct religon that splintered from early Shia as a seperate religon during the ninth century, Alawites venerate Ali ibn Abi Talib, the "first Imam" in the Twelver school, as a manifestation of the divine essence.
+It is also the only ghulat sect still in existence today.
+The group was founded during the ninth century by Ibn Nusayr, who was a disciple of the tenth Twelver Imam, Ali al-Hadi, and of the eleventh Twelver Imam, Hasan al-Askari.
 For this reason, Alawites are also called Nusayris.

 News coverage